Feeling Stressed Out? 17 Ways to Reduce Anxiety and Worry

 Why It’s Important To Pay Attention If You’re Experiencing Chronic Worry and Anxiety

 It is important to pay attention if you are experiencing worry or anxiety regularly.
-These feelings are normal but they can become overwhelming.
+These feelings are normal, but they can become overwhelming.
 Experiencing worry or anxiety regularly are often signs that something is wrong with your brain.
 In fact, some people who are chronically worried or anxious may be at greater risk for depression and other mental illnesses.

 When you are experiencing worry or anxiety, you may be feeling overwhelmed and unable to cope with what is happening in your life.
 It is important to learn how to manage these experiences.
 Hopefully, this list of ways to reduce anxiety and worry gives you some ideas that you can use the next time you find yourself worrying or feeling anxious.